polarhive/UE23CS/src/UE23CS342AA3/IoT.md

 This stack handles where and how data is processed and stored across the system:

-- Edge: Data is processed locally at or near the device to enable fast response (e.g., traffic control, industrial robots).
+- **Edge**: Data is processed locally at or near the device to enable fast response (e.g., traffic control, industrial robots).
-- Fog: Acts as an intermediate layer (between edge and cloud), supporting localized storage and analytics closer to the source.
+- **Fog**: Acts as an intermediate layer (between edge and cloud), supporting localized storage and analytics closer to the source.
-- Cloud: Centralized computing and storage, suitable for complex analytics, dashboards, and long-term data management
+- **Cloud**: Centralized computing and storage, suitable for complex analytics, dashboards, and long-term data management

 ## Edge Computing Layer